-Since the “protection” is not happening, the best solution to this issue, in my opinion, is to realize that it’s up to every individual to take responsibility for their health by refusing to purchase food that is genetically modified and/or grown or sprayed with toxic chemicals.
+Since the “protection” is not happening, the best solution to this situation, in my opinion, is to realize that it’s up to every individual to take responsibility for their health by refusing to purchase food that is genetically modified and/or grown or sprayed with toxic chemicals.
 While we may have to spend more time and money on organic food and non-toxic personal care products, the trade-off of developing long-term health concerns and spending money and time in the doctor’s office and/or hospital should be considered.
 It has been wisely said that “we can either pay the organic/local farmer or the doctor/hospital”.

 42 Tips for Eating Organic on a Budget

 - Research ways to grow your own food.
 Backyard gardens, container gardening, community gardens, etc. all provide ways to grow non-toxic and inexpensive foods while allowing your family to eat organically on a budget.
 Organic and heirloom seeds are not expensive when compared to the harvest even one garden will yield.
 Yes, it takes work and time, but it is a great way to alleviate stress and also an excellent way to pass down the importance of gardening to your children and grandchildren.

 - Purchase GMO-Free seeds.
 Keep a seed bank in your home.
 Make note of the Top 10 Genetically Modified Vegetables & Fruits: corn, golden rice, soy, cottonseed, canola, tomatoes, potatoes, sugar beets, squash and papaya.